revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 ---

-3. Angular workflow _or_ How does Angular work or bootstrapping your angular app? _or_ How do you load an Angular application in the webserver?
+3.Angular workflow _or_ How does Angular work or bootstrapping your angular app? _or_ How do you load an Angular application in the webserver?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)